ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Build Docker Images

-In a terminal and inside `springboot-kafka-mysql-cassandra` root folder, run the following `./gradlew` commands to build the microservices docker images
+In a terminal and inside `springboot-kafka-mysql-cassandra` root folder, run the following `./gradlew` commands to build the application's docker image

 ### user-service